HSVI/Fraud-Detection-Project/README.md

 Utilizing One Hot Encoding throughout its process, this model offers a swift and reliable method to flag transactions for further personal inspection.
 While it may not replace existing systems, it significantly aids in managing large volumes of transactions efficiently 🔄.

 Explore the code and see how advanced fraud detection can be achieved! 🚀

+Note: the dataset is too large to upload to the repository